obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 - [ ] Syntax/Parser: Error handling: MissingTokens, SkippedTokens (Antlr ErrorStrategy/ErrorListener?)
 Started.
 Have ErrorToken with description.
 - [ ] Syntax parsing does not report invalid trailing tokens.
-- [ ] Syntax: fix required eol at the end of code.
 - [ ] StatementExpression only for invocation (other?).
 - [ ] Export from module.
 - [ ] Type base type (enum/struct/value)